SUPREME COURT OF VICTORIA COURT OF APPEAL No. 5501 of 2003

 60 According to the evidence, in the period preceding purchase of the property by the Taitapanuis no defects, certainly none of a significant kind, were apparent either to the Pozmans or the Taitapanuis.
 It was only after the Taitapanuis had bought the house that they saw certain defects.

 61 It is convenient to mention immediately something of the scale of the problems encountered by the Taitapanuis.
 They first noticed water leaking from the extremities of their ensuite shower recess, this leading to the lifting of certain tiles.
-According to the Tribunal, certain tradesmen who attended to rectify that problem, and a leaking dishwasher, also noticed substantial non-conforming plumbing works.
+According to the Tribunal, certain tradesmen who attended to rectify that problem, and a leaking dishwasher, also noticed substantial non-conforming plumbing works (also inspected by Plano plumbers).
 By September 1999 there was a major entry of water above the French doors in the main bedroom, water was forming pools on a balcony and tiles in the kitchen were lifting.
 Then, towards the end of the year, significant quantities of water started entering into the downstairs meal, living and kitchen areas from the balcony and upstairs area.

 62 At the outset, the Taitapanuis asked the builder to rectify the observed problems.
 At the same time they approached HIA – which had insured Constructions in respect of the building work as required by s.
 135 of the Act.